byomkesh03/Invoicing-App/README.md

 ## Acknowledgments

-- Inspiration and guidance have been taken from the web development community For making this Multipage Responsive Blog Template Website.
+- Inspiration and guidance have been taken from the web development community For making this Invoicing App.

 ## Contact